sandermvanvliet/ProtobufDecoder/README.md

 See [LICENSE](./LICENSE).

+## Attributions

+This application uses:

-This application uses code from [topas/VarintBitConverter/](https://github.com/topas/VarintBitConverter/) for Varint decoding.
+- [topas/VarintBitConverter/](https://github.com/topas/VarintBitConverter/) for Varint decoding from the Protobuf payloads.
 (See [VarintValue](./src/ProtobufDecoder/VarintValue.cs))
+- [WPF:HexEditor](https://github.com/abbaye/WPFHexEditorControl) to display the raw payload and tag highlighting